adamsilver/fdpb/09-a-really-long-form.md

 Some designers like to restyle the file input because it's quite ugly.
 We know that *pretty and useless* is far worse than *ugly and useful*, but that doesn't mean beauty and aesthetics aren't important.
 Where possible we should marry the two together.

 Styling file inputs is really tricky because browsers mostly ignore any attempt at doing so with CSS.
-One approach is to visually hide the input, demarcating solely via the label.
+One approach is to visually hide the input, demarcating it solely via the label.
 Unlike file inputs, labels are far easier to style.

 ![File input just a label](.)

-After you've hidden the input and styled the label, you need a little bit of Javascript to handle the focus and selected states.
-When the user selects a file, the `onchange` event updates the label text to ‘1 file selected’ (or similar).
+Having hidden the input, and styled the label, you still need a little Javascript to handle the focus states&mdash;similar to what was set out in “Book a flight” for the seat chooser.
+Lastly, when the user selects a file for upload, the `onchange` event updates the label text accordingly.

 ![Hidden file input](.)

-On the face of it, this implementation is an excellent enhancement.
-Keyboard users can tab to the component.
-Mouse users can click it.
-And screen reader users have a label associated with the focusable file input because it's only visually hidden.
-But even these crumbles under scrutiny.
+On the face of it, this implementation is not only valuable, but it's also accessible.
+Keyboard and mouse users can still operate it like normal and screen readers can announce the state of the input and associated (visually hidden) label.

+But operating the interface is not the only thing to consider here and unfortunately, this enhancement crumbles under scrutiny.

 First, updating the label text to reflect the state is confusing because the label should describe the field and remain unchanged regardless of state.
-In this case, when users move back to the field, instead of ‘Attach document’, screen readers will announce ‘1 file selected’.
+In this case, screen reader users will hear ‘some-file.pdf selected’ (or similar) as opposed to ‘Attach CV’.

-Second, this visual design makes no allowance for a hint or error message which is normally positioned inside the label, as set out in ‘A registration form’.
+Second, this visual design makes no allowances for a hint or error message which is normally positioned inside the label, as set out in ‘A Registration Form’.

-Third and last, file inputs let mouse users drag and drop files.
+Third, file inputs let mouse users drag and drop files.
 The input itself acts as a ‘dropzone’, which may be preferable for savvy users.
 Hiding the input means forgoing this functionality.

 Together, the improvement to aesthetics just isn't worth the degradation in functionality.

-### Multiple files

-One way of letting users upload multiple files, is by providing multiple file inputs.
-This sounds simple but it's not by a long shot.
-We'll discuss why this is shortly.
-Before we do though, let's first discuss another way.

-Some browsers and devices let users upload multiple files using a single file input by adding the `multiple` attribute.
+### File input (multiple)

+Some tasks involve having to upload multiple files at once.
+One way of letting users do this, is by adding a `multiple` attribute onto the file input.
+It spawns the same file explorer but lets users select multiple files.

 ![Multiple files](.)